Kamps Memorial Award

 BDHS Graduate Receives BDACT’s Kamps Award

-To qualify for the $500 annual award sponsored by the Kamps family, the recipient must be a graduating senior from Beaver Dam High School, Wayland Academy, or another area high school, who is committed to post-graduation education.
-This fall, Natalie will be attending UW-Whitewater to pursue undergraduate and master’s degrees in Communication Sciences/Disorders.
+To qualify for the $500 annual award sponsored by the Kamps family, the recipient must be a graduating senior from Beaver Dam High School, Wayland Academy, or another area high school, who is committed to post-secondary education.
+This fall, Mylana plans to attend UW-Madison to pursue an undergraduate degree in music.

 To select an award winner, a committee of theater representatives evaluates the candidates’ essays and tallies the points and hours committed to their theater experiences.
 Committee Chair Annette Kamps said.
 “In their essays, the applicants expressed sincere appreciation for the opportunities that theater has given them to grow in their talents and benefit from the camaraderie created within a supportive theater community.”